Institute of Genetics and Biotechnology, Faculty of Biology, University of Warsaw

 Will the food produced by the organisms that have acquired my gene have anything to do with me?
 Is GMO really an unacceptable miracle?

-The laboratory in which the project was carried out is specializing in evolutionary changes of mitochondrial DNA in yeast.
+The laboratory in which the project was carried out specializes in evolutionary changes of mitochondrial DNA in yeast.
 It is headed by Prof. Paweł Golik (Institute of Genetics and Biotechnology, Faculty of Biology, University of Warsaw).

-Due to the lack of official consent of the Chief Sanitary Inspector for the bring the GMO product outside the laboratory, the supper had to take place at the Institute.
+Due to the lack of official consent from the Chief Sanitary Inspector to bring the GMO product outside the laboratory, the supper had to occur at the Institute.

 Places of presentation: